 Plan before you act, not after.
 Before exercising, you want a full income projection for the current tax year.
 That includes salary, any bonuses expected, investment income, Social Security if applicable, and the estimated spread from the exercise itself.

 The goal is to see how the exercise income stacks on top of everything else, which bracket it lands in, whether it triggers AMT, and whether it affects other income-based thresholds.
+This is similar to the projection work outlined in our checklist for tax planning before selling a business.

 One threshold many people overlook is IRMAA, the Medicare premium surcharge.
 The Medicare surcharge in 2026 applies to beneficiaries with income exceeding $109,000 for single filers or $218,000 for joint filers.
 IRMAA calculations have a two-year lag.
 Whether you pay an IRMAA in a given year depends on your tax returns from two years ago.
 A large exercise this year could push your Medicare premiums higher two years from now, even if your income drops back down in the following year.
+For more on managing this, see our guide on healthcare planning in retirement.

 Running the numbers can reveal whether it is more advantageous to bunch income into a single year or spread it over multiple years.